 Make sure you add plenty of water though.
 If the pot boils dry the smell of burnt rutabaga is horrible.
 Believe me – I know from experience.

-Sour cream can be used instead of butter.
-Its flavor compliments the sweet yet tangy taste of the rutabagas.
-Some people like puree the rutabaga in a food processor, but I prefer to leave a little bit of texture by using a potato masher.
+Sour cream flavor compliments the sweet yet tangy taste of the rutabagas.
+Some people like to purée the rutabaga in a food processor, but I prefer to leave a little bit of texture by using a potato masher.

 Served hot, as a side for roast turkey dinner, mashed rutabagas are simply delicious.